Why choose prescription safety glasses?

 Material durability

-Protective glasses are only made with polycarbonate lenses with a minimum of 2.8 mm center thickness.
+Protective glasses are typically made with polycarbonate or specialized polyurethane-based lenses with a minimum of 2.8 mm center thickness.
 They are tough and difficult to break.
 This material may also block ultraviolet (UV) rays from reaching your eyes.

 Safety standards for prescription safety glasses